stvsmth/kenpom/README.md

 ## Usage

 You can pass filtering options in via command-line arguments or as prompted.
 We'll filter on conference(s), school names(s), or the top `n` schools.
+With no input we simply print the top 25 teams.
 Conference and school names are case insensitive.
 While conference names must match exactly, school names will match on any string.
 For example, `irgini` will match schools with `Virginia` in the name.

 #### Conference name vs school name searches
 Conference searches take precedence over school name searches.